What is Medication Assisted Therapy (MAT)?

 Medication Assisted Therapy is for substance abuse patients who are at high risk when they quit using that substance, primarily:

 - Opioid addiction.
 MAT is the recommended program for the condition known as Opioid Use Disorder, or OUD.
 From heroin to prescription drugs, opioids are highly addictive, and sudden abstinence puts a patient at high risk of serious withdrawal.
 Medications such as buprenorphine, suboxone, and naltrexone allow your brain to receive the higher levels of dopamine that it expects from opioid use, but to gradually reduce the amount over time to minimize relapse and withdrawal symptoms.
-We believe these medications are a safer alternative than methadone.
+We believe these medications are a safer alternative to prescribe than methadone, which our physicians do not prescribe.

 - When someone addicted to alcohol suddenly stops drinking, they can experience severe physical and mental issues.
 The medications we use for alcohol abuse treatment include disulfiram, acamprosate and naltrexone, which curb the craving for alcohol and have proved effective in conjunction with therapy.